Danicp19/ECOMMERCE/README.md

 # CLICK & READ 📚

-## Descripción 📄
+## Description 📄

-CLICK AND READ es un e-commerce de libros, donde cada usuario tendra la posibilidad tanto de comprar como vender libros ya sean nuevos o usados.
+CLICK AND READ is a book e-commerce, where every user will have the possibility to buy or sell books, new or used.

 ---

-## Tecnologías implementadas 💻
+## TechStack 💻

 - HTML-CSS
 - SASS